-This winter, you can enjoy your holiday desserts while staying in shape by focusing on indoor cardio exercises.
-When it gets cold outside, finding the motivation to go to the gym can be difficult.
+You don’t need to have a gym membership to stay in shape.
+You can even get your cardio in while staying at home.
+When it gets cold outside, finding the motivation to go to get out can be difficult.
 However, there are plenty of ways to stay active in the comfort of your own home.
-Here are a few tips for getting cardio exercise in your home during winter.
+Here are a few tips for getting cardio exercise in your home.

 Rely on Calisthenics